renderedideas-lab/fpos_next/README.md

 * Bootboot's mkbootimg
 * Make
 * grub2-mkrescue and xorriso (optional)
-* QEMU/VirtualBox/VMWare (optional, to try out the image)
+* QEMU/VirtualBox/VMWare (to try out the image)

-For the best results and time, build on UNIX.
+If you want to test the image, better use QEMU.
+VirtualBox + VMWare on Windows are confirmed to not working (yet).

+Real hardware is not tested yet.

 ## Build steps